codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't trust a ladder.
-It will always let you down
+Why are ghosts bad liars?
+Because you can see right through them!

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. Hard Disk Drive
+ 1. Apple
- 2. Central Processing Unit
+ 2. Commodore
- 3. Motherboard
+ 3. Atari
- 4. Random Access Memory
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Apple
 </details>